SaleemShaikh/ml_project2/README.md

 ```

 ## Obtaining the dataset
 As explained in the report large amount of data were needed for training FCN.
-Therefore, in order to reproduce the training process (~16 hours on GPU GeForce GTX TITAN Z) you need to download the Massachusetts Road and Building Detection Dataset and preprocess it as described in following steps.
+Therefore, in order to reproduce the training process (~28 hours on GPU GeForce GTX TITAN Z) you need to download the Massachusetts Road and Building Detection Dataset and preprocess it as described in following steps.

 ### Obtaining the dataset
 The aerial images: https://www.cs.toronto.edu/~vmnih/data/mass_roads/train/sat/index.html
 The ground truth masks: https://www.cs.toronto.edu/~vmnih/data/mass_roads/train/map/index.html

 ### Preprocessing
 Adjust variables *inputPath* and *outputPath* in INPUT PARAMETERS part of the script **utils/images2patches.py** so that the paths would correspond to your directory structure.
 All other parameters should be left as is (in order to compy with the description in the report).
-Then run the script.
+Then run the script, the resulting images will be stored in *outputPath*

 ### Directory structure
 Move the generated images into *data/massachusetts/sat/* and the generated masks into *data/massachusetts/label* directories.